divyanshu0x16/TaskTracker/README.md

 # Task Tracker done using ReactJS

 A basic tast traker built using ReactJS, with functionality to add and delete tasks.
-The data is stored and can be viewed using this [link](https://reactjs-task-tracker-server.herokuapp.com/tasks).
-Below is an image of the interface when there are some active tasks to display, and the user has picked the option to add a new task.
+The data is hosted here [link](https://reactjs-task-tracker-server.herokuapp.com/tasks).Below is an image of the interface when there are some active tasks to display, and the user has picked the option to add a new task.
 The about section of the page uses routing, so everything is part of a SPA.

+**NOTE** - Data takes some time to load up because of Heroku hosting policy.

 [Link](https://reactjs-task-tracker.herokuapp.com/) to the final app.